-Transportation Options - Enhancing Access Beyond Personal Vehicles
+Transportation Options to Trailheads - Enhancing Access Beyond Personal Vehicles

 Transportation options extend beyond simply providing a parking lot at the trailhead.
-By incorporating features such as public transit connections, bike lanes, rideshare drop-off points, and provisions for electric vehicles-including e-bikes-trail managers can significantly broaden the appeal and usability of trails for a wider range of visitors.
+By incorporating features such as public transit connections, bike lanes, rideshare drop-off points, and provisions for electric vehicles-including e-bikes, if deemed appropriate based on a transparent public process-trail managers can significantly broaden the appeal and usability of trails for a wider range of visitors.
 Below are key considerations and practical guidance for consideration based on feedback from stakeholders, land managers and Arizona residents:

-• Public Transit Integration
+Public Transit Integration